MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 03-04/Note 5 - IO Using Text Files.md

             Scanner scanner = new Scanner(inputFile);

             /*
-             * The hasNextLine method returns true when there is still one more
+             * The hasNextLine() method returns true when there is still at least
-             * line left in the file.
+             * one more line left in the file.
              */
             while (scanner.hasNextLine()) {
                 /*
-                 * The nextLine method returns the content of the current line
+                 * The nextLine() method returns the content of the current line
                  * and moves on to the next line
                  */
                 String line = scanner.nextLine();